☎ Call Today Free Consult

 Under Section 521.246 of the Texas Transportation Code, if your license is suspended for an intoxication offense, the judge granting your ODL must require you to install an interlock device if you have a prior conviction, or if the court finds it is necessary.

 Once the device is installed and verified, the restrictive hour and location limits on standard ODLs are often lifted.
-The IID essentially acts as your ticket to unrestricted driving, provided you remain completely sober behind the wheel.
+The IID acts as your ticket to unrestricted driving, provided you remain completely sober behind the wheel.

 Choosing An Approved Vendor